Publishing Frequency: 4 Issues Per Year (Quartly)

 Format

 The files should be in Microsoft Word format (docx).
-The font style and size should be verdana and 12 with Double Line spacing.
+The font style and size should be Times New Roman and 12 with Double Line spacing.

 Manuscript Length